mcseves/mcseves.github.io/_posts/2020-11-15-the-ux-of-skin-part-2.markdown

 layout: post
 title: Skin, barrier, and privacy
 date: 15 november 2020
-description: The UX of Skin part 2
+description: About the layers of skin and its relationship with privacy.
 img: skin-cover-2.png
 tags: [UX Studio Practices]
 ---